Meet Our Team

 Tania Heap, Ed.D.

-Sr. Director, Learning Research and Accessibility, DSI
+Sr. Director, Learning Research and Accessibility

 Audon Archibald, Ph.D.